| The history of Kozhikode has two storylines. One, propagated by those

 People’s Hospital in the face of such antipathy and discrimination

 from the officialdom.
+Starting his

 clinical practice in 1953, Dr Ramanathan became the most senior of